Augustine-Umeh/Parellel-SpellChecker/README.md

 The HashSet is used to store the dictionary words for fast lookup.
 It uses a simple hash function and linked lists to handle collisions.

 ### Python Integration
-The `replaceApostrophe.py` script is called to preprocess input files, replacing apostrophes and other preprocessing tasks.
+The `replaceApostrophe.py` script is called to preprocess input files, replacing apostrophes and performing other preprocessing tasks.
 The script's output is read and used in the main program.

 ### Logging
 If logging is enabled (`-l` flag), the results of each task are appended to `username_O.out`.